Ridgeway, Tasmania

-It is a suburb of Hobart, located south of Dynnyrne.

 In Ridgeway there are two plant nurseries (Plants of Tasmania Nursery and Island Bonsai), and a small number of homes.
 Prior to the 1967 bushfires, Ridgeway was a market garden area with its own school and church.
 There also used to be another nursery next to Plants of Tasmania.

 History

 Ridgeway was gazetted as a locality in 1963.

 Geography

 Sandy Bay Rivulet forms the north-western boundary, while Dunns Creek forms part of the south-eastern.

 Road infrastructure

 Route B64 (Huon Road) runs along the western boundary, from where Chimney Pot Hill Road provides access to the locality.